 Explore what a cytotechnologist does

 Cytotechnology is a challenging and exciting profession where no day is like the one before.
-Cytotechnologists are trained to go behind the scenes, working as detectives to investigate human cells under a microscope looking for any abnormalities or changes that might indicate infection, disease, cancer or pre-cancer.
-These results are translated to pathologists and other clinical staff in the hopes of determining a diagnosis or next steps for the patient.
+Cytotechnologists are trained to go behind the scenes, working as detectives to investigate human cells under a microscope and look for any abnormalities or changes that might indicate infection, disease, cancer, or pre-cancer.
+These results are translated to pathologists and other clinical staff in the hope of determining a diagnosis or next steps for the patient.